About the Biola University Logo

 School & Departmental Logos

-Biola University has official logos for all seven schools as well as for various departments.
+Biola University has an official logo for each school as well as for various departments.
 The schools’ logos can be used in place of the university logo on certain materials, but when used on a self-mailing piece, the address must begin with the text “Biola University,” in order to meet postal regulations.

 In general, departments should employ a consistent brand message and visual campaign (if needed) that reflects and supports the university’s communications standards.
-If a departmental logo is necessary and appropriate, Integrated Marketing Communications will be responsible for its design to ensure consistency with the Biola University brand.
+If a departmental logo is necessary and appropriate, UCM will be responsible for its design to ensure consistency with the Biola University brand.

 Departmental logos are meant to stand as heralds or identifiers, but they cannot replace the university logo as a signature, nor be used as stand-alone marks without the university logo.
 In addition, departmental logos should not visually compete with the university logo in any specific design.
 Often this means that only the university logo can appear when it is used as a herald or signature and, certainly, when directed to public constituents (not internal use).

-For more information or clarification on logo use, please contact Integrated Marketing Communications.
+For more information or clarification on logo use, please contact UCM.